9 Simple Steps for Starting a WordPress Blog

 First and foremost, you need to decide which industry and which niche you would like to focus on.
 Now, that could be something super niche or it can be broad, covering several topics.

 What your plan and long-term goal for your WordPress blog are is entirely up to you.
 Just do things wisely and strategically.
 Even if your initial plan is not to earn money with your website, it is still advisable to think bigger.
 Think beyond belief.

 Second, keyword research.
-After settling on a particular niche you are passionate about, it is time to get a better understanding how big or small it is.
+After setting on a particular niche you are passionate about, it is time to get a better understanding of how big or small it is.
 You can use Google’s free Keyword Planner and type in a few keywords that are relevant to your topic.
-Hint: this might even help you with picking up the ideal domain name.
+Hint: this might even help you pick the ideal domain name.

 Image Source: IPLeaders

 Third, choose the domain name extension.
 Since there are loads available you should not trouble yourself with this part too much.
 That said, just stick with the most popular ones, like .com, .org and .net and you are good to go.